Writing

 Where would you live?
 You will want to be out of the way of powerful noblemen and cities who would use your fame for their own purposes.
 Therefore mainland Ionia and mainland Greece are not attractive, an island seems most suitable - somewhere in between those who live where the sun rises and those who live where it goes down.
 Since you are always anxious to hear news from your old hometown Smyrna, you will want to be near one of the main shipping routes.

 Now there happens to be a fertile and wooded island stretched out before the Cyclops' harbour, not near nor very far...there are soft and well-watered meadows and a harbour where you can beach your vessel and stay until the wind becomes favourable...(Od 9.116-42).
 There is a place where those sailing the route north of Chios across the Aegean to Euboia (Od 3.170-) actually do that(1).
+There were two routes from northern Ionia across the Aegean: the one to the south, island-hopping: safe but much longer and slower; or the one going north of Chios straight across the sea: more dangerous but also much faster if you have a favourable wind.
+The beach near Volissos is the first Chian landing place on that route.

 Having finished the writing down of your magnum opus, the Iliad, and being too old to go on extensive travels like you used to, you spend your time composing a second large poem, meant to be performed by your pupils.
 Since none of them is able to string your lyre, they learn to beat the rhythm with a wooden staff.
 So they go to the festivals like Delos and to funerals and win the tripods in the singing competitions.